UFResearchComputing/git-training/README.md

 Note that I have my account setup for using SSH keys, so I clicked the "SSH" button circled in red below.
 If you have not setup SSK keys and two-factor authentication, you can leave the HTTPS button clicked.

-> To learn about setting up your github account to use ssh keys, check out [this github page](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh) and a [short video with a walk-through](https://web.microsoftstream.com/video/b0e02a2d-f108-44ff-aea2-276d98a8b524).
+> To learn about setting up your github account to use ssh keys, check out the [git setup page](git_setup.md).

 ![Screen shot of the info to make a new repo](images/git_new_repo_info.png)